grmaision/HOSA/README.md

-#  High-Order Semantic Alignment for Unsupervised Fine-Grained Image-Text Retrieval (HOAS)
+#  High-Order Semantic Alignment for Unsupervised Fine-Grained Image-Text Retrieval (HOSA)

 This repository contains the implementation of our cutting-edge cross-modal visual-linguistic retrieval method, titled" High-Order Semantic Alignment for Unsupervised Fine-Grained Image-Text Retrieval".
 Our work has been accepted for publication in LREC-Coling 2024.